-5 Hidden Restaurant Gems in Phoenix
+6 Hidden Restaurant Gems in Phoenix

-Phoenix is a city of hidden gem eateries.
+Phoenix is a city of hidden-gem eateries.
 You see them as you drive, but only if you're looking: modest, stout spots with peeling to paint and nothing to betray what they are but a sign and, maybe, a smell.
 One of the great things in life is discovering a new one, the kind of place that isn't all over social media, where you can eat damn good, and quietly.
-Here are five our our favorites to taste ASAP.
+Here are six our our favorites to taste ASAP.

 Irma's Kitchen

-(906 North 15th Avenue)
+906 North 15th Avenue

 At Irma's Kitchen, a nook on 15th Avenue, you can get a sizable Mexican meal for a good price.
 Things start with chips and salsa.
 They progress to the main event: chilaquiles, burros, huevos rancheros, taquitos, and so on.
 Menudo is offered daily.
 The soup has mellow flavors and a thin, restorative broth that, together with steaming tortillas, will launch you feeling good into your day.
 Huevos rancheros provide a hearty start to your day.
 Two eggs smothered in red or green salsa and draped with avocado slices steam on corn tortillas.
 A mudslide of refried beans slops in one corner of the plate, warm and silky.
 When you're hankering for a simple meal, want to pop in and get out, and have zero trendy ambiance requirements, look to Irma's.

-Note: Editor's note: This story was originally published on May 19, 2018.
-It was updated on March 23, 2019.